DailySoccer/webclient/README.md

 	$ webclient > npm install

-	This of course will create the "node_modules/" folder
+	This of course will create the "node_modules/" folder.
+Hide it in your DartEditor workspace by right-clicking in the root project -> properties, and adding an Exclude filter under the Resources section.

 - Verify that you have the "dart-sdk/bin" folder in your path: